maidersonn/Testing_Cards_Game/README.md

 ### Description

 I am using my own proyect called Cards-Game to learn testing.
-This proyect is in github as well.
+This proyect is in github as well: https://github.com/maidersonn/Cards-Game

 It is a simple project built wiht Javascript, HTML, CSS.